 In January 2013 the Department for Transport published revised guidelines to local highway authorities on the setting of speed limits.
 Broadly this reiterated pre-existing policy, emphasising the options available to local authorities to introduce 20 mph limits in urban areas and to assess speed limits in rural areas based on safety criteria.
 It also launched a new speed limit appraisal tool for local authorities.
 At the same time the police speed enforcement guidelines were republished.
 These remain in force.

 Speed limits are enforced by road traffic police and automated detection devices such as speed cameras.
 Penalties can range from a Fixed Penalty Notice of £100 and three points on the licence to a £1,000 fine and a disqualification.
 Drivers may be offered the alternative of a speed awareness course.
+Some have called for a more pro-active approach to speed management and enforcement, with the use of Intelligent Speed Adaptation or speed limiters for vehicles.

 Since 2010 Conservative-led governments have debated whether the speed limits on motorways should be increased to 80 mph, but there was no formal consultation on this and it is not now Government policy.